Sladix/gasoline-alert/readme.md

 ## Features
 - Monitors gas stations in a specific postal code or all stations in France (Up tp 1000 results, increase the count at your own risks)
 - Alerts when the availability of the specified gas type changes
-- Stores the gas availability history in a CSV file
+- Stores the gas availability history in a CSV file (for later analysis/visualization)
 - Optionally, set a custom time interval between checks
 ## Requirements
 - [Python 3.x](https://www.python.org/downloads/)